Skip to contents

 Value

 An object of class TDLM.
-A list of list of matrices containing for each parameter value the matrix of probabilities (called proba).
-If length(param) = 1 or law = "Rad" or law = "Unif only a list of matrices will be returned.
+An object of class TDLM.
+A list of list of matrice containing for each parameter value the matrix of probabilities (called proba).
+If length(param) = 1 or law = "Rad" or law = "Unif" only a list of matrices will be returned.

 Details